 Nigel Yong is an ambitious and positive guy.
 He is currently studying and doing internships at companies like Bombardier and Morgan Stanley.
 He loves full stack development with a big interest in machine learning and artificial intelligence.
 In his free time, he’s loves to hit the gym and read on personal development and personal finance.

 Yashveer Jadoo is an enthusiast coder.
 He worked on OpenSSH during the IETF 104 hackathon.
 Currently studying at the University of Mauritius, his main interests are to learn new technologies and improve his programming skills.
 His spare time is mostly spent in gaming, jogging and listening to music.

 Diresh Soomirtee (Avi) is currently a Linux System Administrator at Linkbynet.
 He participated in

 the IETF 103 and 104 hackathons, during which he deprecated RC4 for ssh utilities and added support for TLS 1.3.
 He is fond of automation.
 In his daily work life, he automates tasks with ansible and python scripts.
 He has a lot of experience in IoT and IT solution developments for both hardware and software.
 Driving and music are his meditations.
 Avi also own a 3d printing business.

 Rahul Golam is a Platform Engineer at Orange Business Services.
 He has been working on TLS1.3 during the IETF hackathon.
+He is also a Red Hat Certified Engineer.
 During his free time he blogs at securenetweb.

 Rahul Kumar Shivadan is currently a high schooler.
 He made contributions during IETF 104 and was a Google Code-In participant.
 During his free time, he likes to stream him playing video games.
 He’s interested in Ubuntu Server Administration and is going through various guides to get the hang of it.
 He also promotes esports in Mauritius.